pablo-medina-dev/notes/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve`, `npm start` or `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build